Category: party politics

 Tea Party Express is far left entryist

 In its mailings, the Tea Party Express conceptualizes the political landscape of the US as “conservative republicans”, “moderate republicans”, “right wing democrats”, and just plain “democrats”.
 There is, it seems, only one liberal democrat, and no liberal or left wing republicans.
-Thus betraying the writer’s real viewpoint – that the far left is normal and mainstream, and all the rest are weirdoes, despite the fact that today’s “conservative republicans” are …
+Thus betraying the writer’s real viewpoint – that the far left is normal and mainstream, and all the rest are weirdoes, despite the fact that today’s “conservative republicans” are for the most part far to the left of the …